apache/royale-docs/formatter/formatter-options.md

 The [**asformat**](formatter) tool has a number of useful configuration options .
 The list below is also available by running `asformat -help advanced` in a terminal.

 - `-collapse-empty-blocks` -- Determines if empty blocks containing no statements will be collapsed to a single line, or if the closing curly brace should still appear on a new line.
+Default: `false`
 - `-help` `[keyword]` `[...]` -- Displays formatter usage instructions.
 - `-ignore-parsing-problems` -- If enabled, parsing errors will be ignored.
 This may result in undesirable effects on formatting.
+Default: `false`
 - `-insert-final-new-line` -- Determines if the file must have at least one final new line.
+Default: `false`
 - `-insert-space-anonymous-function-keyword` -- Determines if a space should appear between `function` and the opening parenthesis.
+Default: `false`
 - `-insert-space-binary-operators` -- Determines if spaces should appear before and after binary operators, such as `+`, `==`, and `&&`.
+Default: `true`
 - `-insert-space-comma-delimiter` -- Determines if a space should be inserted after a comma when used as a delimter (such as an object and array literals).
+Default: `true`
 - `-insert-space-control-flow-keywords` -- Determines if a space should appear between control flow keywords, such as `if`, `for` and `while`, and the opening parenthesis.
+Default: `true`
 - `-insert-space-for-loop-semicolon` -- Determines if a space should appear after each semicolon in a `for` loop.
+Default: `true`
 - `-insert-space-line-comment` -- Determines if a single space should appear at the beginning of a line comment.
+Default: `true`
 - `-insert-space-meta-attributes` -- Determines if a space should appear after metadata attributes.
+Default: `true`
 - `-insert-spaces` -- Insert spaces for indentation.
+Default: `false`
 - `-list-files` -- List files to standard output if they have formatting changes.
+Default: `false`
 - `-load-config` `<filename>` -- Loads an XML configuration file with more formatter options.
 - `-max-preserve-new-lines` `<int>` -- The maximum number of empty new lines to preserve between lines of code.
+Default: `2`
 - `-mxml-align-attributes` -- When MXML attributes are on separate lines, align them at the start.
+Default: `false`
 - `-mxml-insert-new-line-attributes` -- Determines if each MXML attribute should appear on a new line.
+Default: `false`
 - `-open-brace-new-line` -- Determines if an opening curly brace should appear on a new line or not.
+Default: `true`
 - `-semicolons` `<string>` -- Determines how to handle semicolons at the end of statements.
-Possible values are `ignore`, `insert`, or `remove`
+Supported values: `ignore`, `insert`, or `remove`.
+Default: `insert`
 - `-skip-local-config-file` -- Ignores _asformat-config.xml_ in the current working directory, if it exists.
+Default: `false`
 - `-tab-size` `<int>` -- Sets the width of tab characters.
+Default: `4`
 - `-version` -- Displays the version number of the formatter tool.
 - `-write-files` -- Write changes to files that have been formatted.
+Default: `false`